UK Drone Laws

 Keep in mind that the Data Protection Act will be applicable if you wish to fly a drone with a surveillance camera mounted on it and you end up collecting images of individuals who can be identified from them, even if it was unintentional.
 Requirements regarding how such images should be collected, stored and used can be found in this Act, so make sure you read it and comply with any such applicable exemptions or requirements if you decide to fly a drone.

 There are actually a myriad of considerations that you must take heed of when flying a drone in the United Kingdom.
 There is the aviation law, the confidentiality and harassment law, the data protection law, the privacy law, and then there are also the requirements mentioned above, which must be met.
+Make sure you educate yourself by learning everything you can on uav’s before flying for the first time.

 If you are in the market for a quadcopter check out our page on UK drones for sale where we review all the most popular uav’s currently being sold on Amazon.